d71chang/-stat133-hws-fall17/hw01/README.md

 # HW01 - Summarizing Variables

-This assignment delves into analysis of various factors and relationships between points and salary of NBA players.
+This assignment delves into analysis of various factors and relationships between points and salaries of NBA players.

 Variables